githubEdit

 Responder Status

 The seropositivity of the donors at 6 months post symptoms onset determined whether the donor was a low or high responder.
 This seropositivity was calculated by the titer of the anti-nucleocapsid-specific antibodies.
 A titer of greater than or equal to 1.4 indicated seropositivity.
+We use the corresponding variable, Responder, as the feature that machine learning algorithms predict using early timepoint immune parameters.

 Demographic and Time variables